uswds/uswds-site/pages/documentation/guidance/performance/how.md

 Depending on how often the code of the site gets updated, the team might need two tracking solutions: one for the CMS and one for the code updates, leading to a more complicated system.

 {% capture example_tracking %}
   In the cloud.gov dashboard, we decided to do CI testing because we already had a reliable CI setup and the team is primarily made up of developers, meaning CI would be where performance gets the most attention.
-We setup [Google Chrome Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) in our build process, ensuring that if a recent code change goes over budget, it would stop the build and report the problems to the developers.
+We set up [Google Chrome Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) in our build process, ensuring that if a recent code change goes over budget, it would stop the build and report the problems to the developers.
 Additionally, we used a Github service to receive performance reports over time.
 {% endcapture %}
 {% include perf_example.html
   text=example_tracking